Continuation-of-Ashford/ashford-docs/modified_mechanics/classes.md

 ### Twilight

-Eyes of Night has its Darkvision restored to infinite and the wording is as follows: "Your eyes are blessed, allowing you to see through the deepest gloom.
+Eyes of Night has its Darkvision restored to infinite and the wording is as follows:

+> Your eyes are blessed, allowing you to see through the deepest gloom.
 You have darkvision with no maximum range; you can see in dim light as if it were bright light and in darkness as if it were dim light.

 ## Monk